 2. Full-wave Rectifier Diode

-- The full wave rectifier diode consists of four diodes and converts the complete ac wave to dc.
-Two of its diode operate during the positive half and the other two for the negative half.
+- The full-wave rectifier diode consists of four diodes and converts the complete AC wave to DC.

 Bridge Rectifier Diode